programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 you unzipped `MALLET` using the Terminal (it will be `mallet-2.0.7` .
-If you unzipped it into your `/user/` directory as was suggested in this lesson, you can navigate to the correct directory by typing `cd mallet-2.0.7`). cd is short for “change directory” when working in the Terminal.
+If you unzipped it into your `/user/` directory as was suggested in this lesson, you can navigate to the correct directory by typing `cd mallet-2.0.7`). cd is short for "change directory" when working in the Terminal.

 The same command will suffice to run commands from this directory,